Vaei/Vigil/README.md

 ## What is Vigil?

-In the simplest terms possible, Vigil can determine what the player is looking at -- what they want to interact with, who they want to auto-target with their healing spell, which enemy they want to lock onto.
+Vigil determines what the player is looking at.
+What they want to interact with.
+Which ally they want to auto-target with their healing spell.
+Which enemy they want to lock onto.

 ## Watch Me